-IR-MultiLing will research areas of understanding/misunderstanding and intended/unintended outcomes arising from language policy choices and whether the costs and benefits of linguistic diversity map differently for employers and managers than for employees.
-Researching with case studies in France, Germany, Italy, Hungary, Spain and the UK, it will develop a typology of multilingual work environments contrasting multinational and national/local organisations with different management and non-management linguistic experiences.
-It will consider whether workers lacking full linguistic access at work are treated differently in terms of their access to trade union participation and support.
-Where they are members of what are still Europe's largest civil society organisations, trade unions, the issue of who is appointed or elected to represent their interests is an important one.
-Supported by National Advisory Groups of social partners and other experts IR-MultiLing will add to industrial relations expertise in this little-researched area, develop recommendations for decision-makers and produce a training DVD aimed at trade unionists.
+IR-MultiLing researched areas of understanding/misunderstanding and intended/unintended outcomes arising from language policy choices and whether the costs and benefits of linguistic diversity map differently for employers and managers than for employees.
+Researching with case studies in France, Germany, Italy, Hungary, Spain and the UK, the project helped develop a typology of multilingual work environments contrasting multinational and national/local organisations with different management and non-management linguistic experiences.
+It took into consideration whether workers lacking full linguistic access at work were treated differently in terms of their access to trade union participation and support.
+Where they are members of what are still Europe’s largest civil society organisations, trade unions, the issue of who is appointed or elected to represent their interests was an important one.
+Supported by National Advisory Groups of social partners and other experts IR-MultiLing added to industrial relations expertise in this little-researched area, developed recommendations for decision-makers and produced a training DVD aimed at trade unionists.

 Establish the trends in the presence of multilingualism at work.